DataDog/documentation/content/en/observability_pipelines/guide/configure_observability_pipelines_with_datadog.md

 {{% /tab %}}
 {{< /tabs >}}

 These tags can be used to validate whether the Observability Pipelines Worker sent the data.
-More specifically, if you are migrating to the Observability Pipelines Worker, use these tags as attributes to determine whether the data has been moved over correctly.
+More specifically, if you are migrating to the Worker, use these tags as attributes to determine whether the data has been moved over correctly.

 **Note:** The `del(.status)` in this configuration handles container logs that are categorized as `ERROR` by the Datadog Agent.
-This status is usually stripped out by the logs ingestion endpoint, but since the Observability Pipelines Worker receives the raw payload from the Agent, the Observability Pipelines Worker must perform this processing itself.
+This status is usually stripped out by the logs ingestion endpoint, but since the Worker receives the raw payload from the Agent, the Worker must perform this processing itself.

 #### Metrics